biederfrau/system_run/README.md

 ```

 You can temporarily set some environment variables that will be accessible to
 the child process.
-Keys and values will be converted by System.run for you, don't
+Keys and values will be converted to string by System.run
-worry about that.
+for you, don't worry about that.

 ```ruby
 # set some environment variable.